-When I first came up with the idea of traveling to Iran I was told, by one twenty-four-year-old man in my German class with rather limited worldly experience, “Good luck as a woman!
+When I first came up with the idea of travelling to Iran I was told, by one twenty-four-year-old man in my German class with rather limited worldly experience, “Good luck as a woman!
 You want a good, safe country to visit to get the Middle Eastern experience – try the United Arab Emirates.”
 Having now been to both and experienced both, I would say not only do they offer vastly different experiences and perspectives of Islamic and Middle Eastern culture, but that the general Western perception of both countries, and how safe they’re perceived to be for women, are vastly different from reality.

 I travelled to the Middle East in November 2016, and spent most of my time there in Iran.
 Much has been made of the safety of Iran in general, due to the nuclear weapons tension in the area and resulting sanctions imposed, as well as the safety of Iran for women, which was at least in part due to the now-infamous 1980s book/movie Not Without My Daughter and the issues Betty Mahmoody raised.